glutton-su/glutton-su.github.io/content/writeups/HackTheBox/Instant HTB/index.md

 # Instant-htb

-First of all add the machine ip to your /etc/hosts file.
+First of all add the machine IP to your /etc/hosts file.

 The nmap scan for the machine IP showed: